 The theme of madness inspired artists since the Middle-Ages to create truly magnificent paintings: the “Stone of Madness” by Hieronymus Bosch and the Flemish Masters, the apocalyptic visions of Pieter Bruegel, compelling depictions of asylums by Goya and countless portraits of madness including Edvard Munch’s The Scream and Vincent Van Gogh’s Self Portrait with Bandaged Ear.

-Starring art historians, collectors and psychiatrists, Art & Mind traces the advances in the understanding of the human mind and its influences on art.
+Art & Mind traces the advances in the understanding of the human mind and its influences on art.
 The emergence of the unconscious inspired Romantic artists to explore the hidden realms of dreams and visions in their art.
-Emerging psychology theories of Sigmund Freud and his contemporaries later became a huge source of inspiration to the Surrealists.
+Emerging psychology theories of Sigmund Freud and his contemporaries later became a major source of inspiration for the Surrealists.

 The border between visionary creation and madness is sometimes tenuous, and many artists experienced bouts of madness.
 Van Gogh cut his own ear while confined in a psychiatric hospital, William Blake had conversations with dead poets, Goya was hearing voices and Munch was convinced of being condemned into madness since birth.
 Psychoanalyst Carl Jung went through a psychotic crisis resulting in the visionary images of The Red Book.
 The Surrealists Leonora Carrington, Unica Zürn and Antonin Artaud also spent time confined in asylums and captured their experiences of madness in their art.